sohailbhamani/pcep/README.md

 # Python Certified Entry-level Programmer
-This repo contains python developed while taking a course to get the Python Certificed Entty-level Programmer certification.
+This repo contains python developed while taking a course to get the Python Certificed Entty-level Programmer certification.  *Please Note:* The majority of this code is not commented and that is absolutely poor form.
+Rest assured, this is not the norm :+1:

 [Python Institute - PCEP Information](https://pythoninstitute.org/pcep)